RosboneMako/MakoDistortion2/README.md

 MD2 PRESETS<br/>
 The best way to use MD2 is to load and save presets within the VST.
-The preset files save any custom IR data in them.
+The preset files save any custom AMP and IR data in them.

+MD2 tries to load the last used AMP and IRs used.
+This is helpful when using the standalone EXE.
+Do not rely on this working in the VST.
+When the VST is loaded using external files, they will be wrong at all times.
+You should always load a preset when using the VST.

 SIGNAL PATH